 Figure 8 depicts the regional variation in three main variables of the setting.
 Panel (a) shows the instrument Z{share} while Panel (b) shows the farm reservation share in 1969 at the municipality level.
-It can be seen that the farm reservation share was particularly high in Central Finland, Oulu Region, and Lapland in the first year.
+It can be seen that the farm reservation share was particularly high in Central Finland, the Oulu Region, and Lapland in the first year.
 These regions also had a relatively high share of small but eligible farms.
-Panel (c) Shows the change in the vote share of the Finnish Rural Party between the 1966 and 1970 parliamentary elections in percentage point changes.
-The increase in the vote share was high in Northern Finland.
+Panel (c) shows the change in the vote share of the Finnish Rural Party between the 1966 and 1970 parliamentary elections in percentage point changes.
+The increase in the vote share was high in Northern Finland but also in Eastern Finland.

 Table 8 presents the main results for the political outcomes.
-In Column 1, I present the non-controlled OLS regression of the estimation equation 3.
+In Column 1 of Panel A, I present the non-controlled OLS regression of the estimation equation 3.
 The coefficient is small and statistically non-significant, so the relationship between the reservation share and the change in vote share is weak.
 This is despite the fact that many historians consider the field reservation policy as one of the root causes for the success of the FRP (Granberg, 2004, Sauli, 1987).
-A potential reason for this is that in municipalities where people hated the policy most did not want to reserve their fields while still opposing the policy by voting for the FRP as expected with the identity-based critique.
+A potential reason for this is that in municipalities where people hated the policy, most did not want to reserve their fields while still opposing the policy by voting for the FRP, as expected with the identity-based critique.
 The second column shows the IV estimate for the effect of the field reservation.
 It shows that a 1 percentage point increase in field reservation share increased the FRP vote share by 1.1 percentage points.
 This is supportive evidence for the second mechanism, in which an exogenous increase in the field reservation rate would still increase opposition due to its negative spillover effects in the community.
+Columns 3 and 4 show that the results are robust to controlling for the local election turnout and baseline support of the populist party in 1966.

-Finally, I study the effect of field reservation take up on the taxable revenue in the municipality.
+Finally, I study the effect of field reservation take-up on the taxable revenue in the municipality.
 I estimate the effect on both the per capita taxable revenue and the total taxable revenue.
-The effects are measured both in very short-term changes 1966-70 and 1966-72 as a percentage change from the baseline of 1966 before the policy.
-I include the baseline model with controlling only the average farm size but also controlling for the employment rate and population change 1961-70 separately.
-Figure 9 presents these results.
-It shows that while revenue per capita does not seem to decrease, the total taxable revenue slightly decreases with increasing reservation share.
-The point estimates are between 0.12 and 0.17 percentage points.
-This means that a one percentage point increase in reservation share leads to a 0.12-0.17 percentage point decrease in total taxable revenue at the municipality.
+The effects are measured both in short-term changes, 1966-70 and 1966-72, as a percentage change from the baseline of 1966 before the policy.
+I include the baseline model, controlling only for the average farm size, but also controlling for the distance to Helsinki, the capital of Finland, on the southern coast, and the past population change between 1960 and 1966.
+Figure 10 presents these results.
+It shows that while revenue per capita does not seem to change, the total taxable revenue decreases with increasing reservation share.
+The point estimates are between 0.16 and 0.21 percentage points.
+This means that a one percentage point increase in reservation share leads to a 0.16-0.19 percentage point decrease in total taxable revenue at the municipality.
 This negative effect is likely driven by a decline in population rather than income.

 Validity and Robustness.
-To demonstrate the validity of my research design, I use other instruments with placebo cutoffs at 3 and 5 hectares.
-The placebos are presented in Table 8 in columns 3 and 4.
+To demonstrate the validity of my research design, I use placebo cutoffs at 3 and 5 hectares as instruments.
+The results with the placebo cutoffs are presented in Panel B of Table 8.
 The results show small and statistically insignificant estimates with smaller F-stat values of 5.7 and 11.5.
-This supports that the increased take-up of the contract and increased support of the Finnish Rural Party was really due to the mass of farms just above the real cutoff rather than some underlying mechanisms that would have increased them regardless.
+This supports that the increased take-up of the contract and increased support of the Finnish Rural Party were really due to the mass of farms just above the real cutoff rather than some underlying mechanisms that would have increased them regardless.